-Dates: May 22 - June 30, 2017 Students need to log on to Blackboard to participate in class; Open to both CDE and Degree students
+Dates: May 20 - June 28, 2019; Students need to log onto Blackboard to participate in class;

 Description of Class Assignments: The following performance tasks and activities will be used to evaluate/assess student performance in this course: 1.
 Active Participation and Thoughtful Discourse The success of an online course relies heavily on each person's active participation.
 Each student will be expected to post his/her thoughts about activities and class readings each week.
 In addition, students will be expected to respond to the postings of others, to ask in-depth questions, and to help all of us probe deeper.
 At times, I may ask students to work in small groups or to post and facilitate discussion questions.
 I will also ask students to review the work of others in the class and provide thoughtful and constructive feedback.
 2. Social Bookmarking and Annotated Bibliography Throughout the course, you are expected to conduct individual research and maintain a social bookmarking site that contains links to useful resources and web sites accessed during the course.
 Students must share this social bookmarking site with the instructor.
 Students must tag the web resources they have selected and write a brief annotation about each entry to remind them why the resource was useful and/or meaningful.
 3. Learning Essays During the course, each of you will write two learning essays and submit them in Blackboard.
 Each essay should provide evidence that you have completed the required lessons and readings.
 You will need to synthesize, analyze, and reflect on the information required for the essay.
 Learning essays also provide you the opportunity to ask specific questions or to voice any concerns as the course progresses.
 4. Multimedia Presentation of a Technology Proposal You will choose one of two scenarios (or if you want connect with an authentic situation that could possibly occur at your school with prior approval).
-You will create a multimedia presentation for a proposal about purchasing new technology tools in order to enhance student learning/achievement.
+You will create a multimedia presentation that describes a hypothetical proposal about purchasing new technology tools in order to enhance student learning/achievement.
+(It’s not the actual proposal just your presentation to an audience about a proposal).
 You will reveal your personal beliefs about the use and applications of educational technology in teaching.
-In your presentation, you will explain: how technology use enhances student learning--substantiating it with current research; how the proposal meets state and local standards for technology; instructional strategies that support the use of laptops, ipads, apps, computer programming languages, or other technology tools; and the professional development teachers will need to implement your new technology tools successfully.
-You will want to include at least one example that illustrates/demonstrates an effective model of technology integration.
-You will create a multimedia presentation describing the proposal that would hypothetically be presented to a superintendent, school board, colleagues in department, etc. 5.
+In your presentation, you will explain: how technology use enhances student learning--substantiating it with current research; how the proposal meets standards for technology; instructional strategies that support the use of laptops, ipads, apps, computer programming languages, or other technology tools; and the professional development teachers will need to implement your new technology tools successfully.
+You will want to include at least one example that illustrates or demonstrates an effective model of technology integration.
+You will create a multimedia presentation describing the proposal that would hypothetically be presenting to a superintendent, school board, colleagues in department, etc. 5.
 Standards-based Unit of Study Each student will create a standards-based unit using the UbD process.
 Students will be asked to complete this task in stages -- corresponding to the UdD process.
-In this process, students will write drafts of their units in a web-based resource utility, such as Google Sites, Weebly or other public website building programs Percentage Contribution of Each Assignment: Learning Essays (2) 15% Standards-based/Understanding by Design Unit in Google Sites or equivalent site 30% Multimedia Presentation of a Technology Proposal 30% Social Bookmarking and Annotations 5% Discussion and Collaboration 20%
+In this process, students will write drafts of their units in a web-based resource utility, such as Google Sites, Weebly or other public website building programs

 Online Course (View Campus Map)